 The PD35 V2.0 seizes the already excellent achievement of the new model up a degree of gratitude to the new 1000 Lumen Cree XP-L HI V3.
 At the luminous setting, it has a filed throw of a remarkable 250 metres and sports a reasonable run-time of over two hours.

 Little lights with increased production can get hot, but the PD35 V2.0 retains a built-in security characteristic that substantially regulates the operating climate of the light and will reduce the production in Turbo mode if it surpasses 65°C. Once the climate lessens it will instinctively step the light output back up to its old status.

 The LED is a Cree XP-L V5 with a max output of 1000 lumens.
 The temperature appears just nice without any apparent difficulties.
-The XPL is further of a throw LED since it doesn’t possess a round silicone dome on the emitter but somewhat a flat one.
-This boost throws.
+The XPL is further off a throw LED since it doesn’t possess a round silicone dome on the emitter but is somewhat a flat one.
+These boost throws.